-Ovulation is the phase in the female menstrual cycle when an egg, also known as an ovule or oocyte, is released from the ovaries after the follicle ruptures and allows it to pass through.
+Ovulation is the phase in the female menstrual cycle when an egg or ovum, also known as an ovule or oocyte, is released from the ovaries.
+The ovum matures within a fluid-filled space in the ovaries which ruptures at the time of ovulation to allow it to pass out.

-It occurs as a result of hormonal changes in the body and represents the most fertile period.
-If a woman engages is sexual intercourse in the days just before or during ovulation, she will be more likely to conceive.
+Ovulation is a result of the periodic hormonal changes in the female body after puberty.
+This is the most fertile period of the menstrual cycle.
+Thus, if a woman has sexual intercourse in the days immediately surrounding ovulation, she will be more likely to conceive.

-Ovulation usually occurs in the middle of the menstrual cycle, although the exact time for it to occur varies greatly from woman to woman.
-On average, it is 14.6 days after the first day of menstruation and the vast majority of women ovulate between 8 and 21 days after the first day of the cycle.
-This involves the rupture of the follicle allowing the egg to begin travelling down the fallopian tubes to the uterus.
+Ovulation usually occurs in the middle of the menstrual cycle, although the exact time varies greatly from woman to woman.
+On average, it occurs 14.6 days after the first day of menstruation.
+The vast majority of women ovulate 8 to 21 days from the first day of the cycle.
+This culminates in the rupture of the follicle, and the egg starts to travel along the Fallopian tubes towards the uterus.

-The hypothalamus in the brain is responsible for regulating the hormonal changes that precipitate the release of the egg to be fertilized.
-The anterior lobe of the pituitary gland secretes luteinizing hormone (LH) and follicle stimulating hormone (FSH).
+The hypothalamus in the brain is responsible for regulating the hormonal changes that precipitate ovulation.
+It secretes hormones which in turn stimulate the anterior lobe of the pituitary gland to release luteinizing hormone (LH) and follicle stimulating hormone (FSH).

 The days surrounding ovulation are known to be the most fertile period when the woman is most likely to conceive.
-Although there is great variance between women, from day 10 to 18 in a standard 28-day cycle is approximately when the fertile period is considered to be.
+Although there is great variance between women, teh fertile period is generally considered to last from day 10 to 18 in a standard 28-day cycle.

 The following are some of the signs that may help women to recognize when they are ovulating:

 Altered character of cervical and vaginal discharge – the mucus produced in the cervix changes from thick to slippery and copious (resembling uncooked egg white) mucus during ovulation, which is evident in the vaginal discharge.